← Older Post Back to Wallpaper 101 Newer Post →

 Colors

-When the two materials are compared the color difference is quite obvious, as you can see in the picture below.
-Self adhesive material is crisp white, the traditional is little bit off white, I like to call it a milky white.
-However, if you don’t have the two to compare they are both simply white.
+When the two materials are compared, the color difference is quite obvious, as you can see in the picture below.
+The peel and stick wallpaper textile is textured crisp white, while the traditional is a bit off-white, which is more like milky white design.
+However, if you don't have the two to compare, they are both simply white.

-Texture and the background color also effects how the colors sit on the wallpaper, so the same colors on different materials will in most cases look little bit differnetly.
-As you can see in the picture below, the traditional material sample seems a bit more vivid, the self adhesive one looks little dimmed in comparison.
+Surface and the background color also affect how the colours sit on the wallpaper surface, so the same colors on different materials will, in most cases, look a little bit different.
+As you can see in the picture below, the traditional sample seems a bit more vivid, while the peel and stick wallpaper one appears a little dimmed in comparison.

 Color differences on self adhesive and traditional wallpaper